Define Your Team's Work Schedule

 Utilization Color Meaning

-0% – 50% Light Blue Underloaded — significant room for more work
+0% – 50% Light Blue Underloaded — plenty of room for more work

-> 120% Red Overloaded — significantly over capacity, tasks should be reassigned
+> 120% Red Overloaded — reassign tasks to avoid burnout

-Scheduler view with non-working days (weekends) greyed out and workload indicators per user
+Scheduler view with color-coded workload indicators per user

-Best Practice If a user's workload looks wrong, check whether they have the correct capacity scheme assigned in Settings.
-Incorrect scheme assignment is the most common cause of inaccurate utilization numbers.
+If a user's workload looks wrong, check whether they have the correct capacity scheme assigned in Settings.
+An incorrect scheme assignment is the most common cause of inaccurate utilization numbers.